restfulry/bundle-builder/README.md

 - Allow stores to update and delete bundles
 - Add product images
 - Implement price calculation based on bundle details
+- Allow shopper to remove items from bundle

 ## [Wireframe, ERD, Project Management](https://www.notion.so/7ddc6a2c6bbe46c6a1da9c840bdd5012?v=902512f7371a4b49a363a7b4bb745a77)